sashor97/airports/README.md

 - Retrieve flights based on various criteria specified by query parameters.

 ## Getting Started
 To get started with this project, clone the repository and install the necessary dependencies.
-You will also need to set up a MySQL database and update the application.properties file with your database credentials.
+You will also need to set up a MySQL database and update the application.properties file with your database credentials you can follow also the step below `Build Docker images`
 ```
 git clone https://github.com/sashor97/airports.git
 cd airports